isomerpages/singapore-customs-cms/_competent-authorities-requirements/Competent Authorities Requirements/spf-guns-explosives-and-weapons.md

 ## Approval Requirements and Conditions

-Once the import, export or transhipment permit application is approved, the importer or exporter is required to comply with all the requirements and conditions stated in the approval message(s).
+Once the import, export or transhipment permit application is approved, the declarant must forward copies of both the Customs permit and the GEWCA Licence to the importer/exporter.
+The importer/exporter shall comply with all requirements and conditions stated in these documents.
+It is the responsibility of the importer/exporter to communicate these requirements and conditions to their cargo handling agent to ensure full compliance.

 ## Enquiries

-For more information, please visit GEWD's  [website](https://www.police.gov.sg/e-services){:target="_blank"}.
-For further enquiries, you may contact GEWD through PRD's [Enquiry Form](https://www.go.gov.sg/spf-prd) or at PRD's hotline (6835 0000).
+For more information, please visit [GEWD's website](https://www.police.gov.sg/e-services){:target="_blank"}.
+For further enquiries, you may contact GEWD through [PRD's Enquiry Form](https://www.go.gov.sg/spf-prd) or at PRD's hotline (6835 0000).